 Wheaton Central Business District and Vicinity Sector Plan

-The Wheaton CBD and Vicinity Sector Plan covers approximatley 484 acres surrounding the Wheaton Metro station.
+The Wheaton CBD and Vicinity Sector Plan [PDF] covers approximately 484 acres surrounding the Wheaton Metro station.
 The plan focuses on encouraging great urban design, efficient transportation, pedestrian links to the Wheaton Metro station, environmental sustainability and more.

 Home to the Wheaton Westfield Mall, Wheaton draws customers and workers from throughout the county and serves locals with a core of small stores, restaurants and other businesses.